alphagov/government-service-design-manual/service-manual/the-team/recruitment/salary-advice.md

     url: /service-manual/the-team/recruitment
 ---

-To deliver excellent digital public services, and support to departments’ technology systems, we have to change the way we do business.
+To deliver excellent digital public services and support to departments’ technology systems, we have to change the way we do business.

 Creating this change will be a large and exciting challenge.
 For it to be successful, we need to make sure that the ‘best in class’ fill technology leadership and specialist positions.